DGSNA: Dynamic Generative Scene-based Noise Addition method: Experimental settings

 \subsection{Baseline models}

-We selected Conformer~\cite{ref52} as the baseline for ASR experiments, leveraging the WeNet~\cite{ref53} framework.
-For KWS experiments, we utilized the Multi-scale Depthwise Temporal Convolution~(MDTC)~\cite{ref54} model as the baseline, implemented within the WeKws~\cite{ref55} framework.
+We employed the Conformer \citep{ref52} as our baseline for ASR experiments via the WeNet \citep{ref53} framework.
+For KWS, we utilized the Multi-scale Depthwise Temporal Convolution (MDTC) \citep{ref54} model within the WeKws \citep{ref55} framework.

-\begin{itemize} \item \textbf{Conformer:} Conformer adds a Convolution module based on transformer~\cite{ref56} so it can capture both local and global context and get better results on different ASR tasks. \item \textbf{WeNet:} WeNet implements U2, a novel two-pass approach that unifies streaming and non-streaming end-to-end~(E2E) speech recognition within a single model.
-U2 consists of three parts, Shared Encoder, CTC Decoder and Attention Decoder.
-We use Conformer as our shared encoder, while the Attention Decoder is transformer-based. \item \textbf{MDTC:} MDTC explicitly fuses multi-scale features from different hidden layers with different receptive fields and models long-range temporal features with efficient dilated depthwise temporal convolution. \item \textbf{WeKws:} WeKws consists of four parts, starting with a global Cepstral Mean and Variance Normalization~(CMVN) layer to normalize the input acoustic features to a normal distribution.
-This is followed by a linear layer which maps the dimensions of the input features to the required dimensions.
-Then there is a backbone network.
-At the end of the model, there are several binary classifiers.
-We used MDTC as the backbone of our model. \end{itemize}
+\begin{itemize} \item \textbf{Conformer:} Conformer adds a Convolution module based on transformer~\citep{ref56} so it can capture both local and global context and get better results on different ASR tasks. \item \textbf{WeNet:} WeNet implements U2, a novel two-pass approach that unifies streaming and non-streaming end-to-end~(E2E) speech recognition within a single model.
+The U2 architecture comprises three core components: a shared Conformer encoder, a CTC decoder, and a Transformer-based attention decoder. \item \textbf{MDTC:} MDTC explicitly fuses multi-scale features from different hidden layers with different receptive fields and models long-range temporal features with efficient dilated depthwise temporal convolution. \item \textbf{WeKws:} WeKws consists of four parts, starting with a global Cepstral Mean and Variance Normalization~(CMVN) layer to normalize the input acoustic features to a normal distribution.
+This is followed by a linear layer that projects the input features into the target dimensionality.
+The model architecture consists of a backbone network followed by several binary classifiers.
+Specifically, we implemented MDTC as our primary backbone. \end{itemize}